grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* [X] Find and replace: Trinity as a name
 * When Shakes meets up with them again:
 	* [ ] confirms the identity of the Grackle
-	* [ ] confirm that he was able to tranship is last load? or do we not really care?
+	* [ ] confirm that he was able to transship is last load? or do we not really care?
 * stilt city:
 	* [ ] when Chips leaves -- have Hemi call her by her real name
 	* [ ] Fix Sturmey: